 “Snake people, or sneeple, control our government at the highest level!” – Ronaldo Fryman.
 If this man took a government course in high school, he must’ve been very disappointed at the curriculum.
-Or satisfied.

 Airdate: October 30th, 2014

 We all know the reason for Steven Universe’s existence, right?
-Well, it’s the result of Rebecca Sugar’s deal with the Illuminati, a group of freemasons led by Preston Manning and Bill Shorten, who power the megabanks that engineered the Allen Gregory false flag, to power the sale of propane and propane accessories, all to line their pockets so that they can financially appease their sentient god, the Great Computer.
+Well, it’s the result of Rebecca Sugar’s deal with the Illuminati, a group of Freemasons led by Preston Manning and Bill Shorten, who power the megabanks that engineered the Allen Gregory false flag, to power the sale of propane and propane accessories, all to line their pockets so that they can financially appease their sentient god, the Great Computer.

 Yeah, that makes no sense, right?